octokit/octokit.js/README.md

 Some endpoints are in a preview period and require a custom `Accept` header.
 See [examples/getReactionsForIssue.js](https://github.com/mikedeboer/node-github/blob/master/examples/getReactionsForIssue.js) for an example.
 For updates on endpoints under preview, see https://developer.github.com/changes/.

+Relatedly, the Migrations api requires an `Accept` header value of `application/vnd.github.wyandotte-preview+json`.

 ## Update docs/tests

 When updating routes.json, you'll want to update/generate docs/tests: